California State University, San Bernardino

 1. NIH/PHS grants.

-Investigators must complete a Conflict of Interest training program (CITI Training Site).
-Log-on at: CITI Program and complete the CSUSB Federal Disclosure Form prior to submission of an NIH/PHS grant proposal and upon the receipt and during the administration of the award.
+Investigators must complete the Conflict of Interest training on the CITI Training Site and complete the CSUSB FCOI Disclosure Form prior to submission of an NIH/PHS grant proposal and upon the receipt and during the administration of the award.

-Additional NIH/PHS FCOI requirements are detailed in the FCOI Disclosure Requirements by Funding Source.
+Additional NIH/PHS FCOI requirements are detailed in the Financial Conflict of Interest (FCOI) Chart.

 2. NSF/USDA grants.

-Investigators must complete the CSUSB Federal Disclosure Form prior to submission of an NSF/USDA grant proposal, when new personnel is added and when investigator’s financial interest changes.
+Investigators must complete the CSUSB FCOI Disclosure Form prior to submission of an NSF/USDA grant proposal, when new personnel are added and when the investigator’s financial interest changes.

-Additional NSF/USDA FCOI requirements are detailed in FCOI Disclosure Requirements by Funding Source.
+Additional DOE FCOI requirements are detailed in FCOI Disclosure Requirements by Funding Source.

 Investigators who are awarded grants from non-governmental sponsors, which are not exempt* from the disclosure requirement must complete the Chancellor’s Office Conflict of Interest training program and complete the Form 700U.